MagnusHanses/p1-navigation/README.md

 Follow the instructions in `Navigation.ipynb` to get started!

-You can use the variable `train` in the first to cell to either train the agent with DQN or to evaluate agent using the checkpoint.pth.
+You can use the variable `train` in the first to cell to either train the agent with DQN or to evaluate the agent using the `checkpoint.pth`.